Lightning-AI/pytorch-lightning/docs/source-pytorch/accelerators/gpu_basic.rst

 .. note::

-    When specifying number of ``devices`` as an integer ``devices=k``, setting the trainer flag ``auto_select_gpus=True`` will automatically help you find ``k`` GPUs that are not occupied by other processes.
-This is especially useful when GPUs are configured to be in "exclusive mode", such that only one process at a time can access them.
+    If a GPU is set to "exclusive" mode (a flag that can be set in the driver), the Trainer might fail when attempting to move the model to that device if another process is already occupying it.
+    When specifying the number of ``devices`` as an integer ``devices=k``, the Trainer will avoid picking exclusive GPUs that have already running processes.
 For more details see the :doc:`trainer guide <../common/trainer>`.